18dhruvm/Advanced-Computer-Vision/Assignment 3/readme.md

-# 2D to 3D model

-This project is a Python implementation for creating a 3D model from a set of 2D overlapping images using COLMAP and Gaussian Splatting.

-# SFM and Gaussian Splatting Assignment
+# SFM and Gaussian Splatting

 ## Overview

-This assignment involves two main tasks:
+This involves two main tasks:

 - Using COLMAP for Structure from Motion (SFM) to infer camera poses and reconstruct 3D positions of sparse points from images.
 - Using Gaussian Splatting (GS) to train a model with the outputs of COLMAP and render images from novel viewpoints.